Jump to recipe →

 Italian Orange Cake Recipe

-My whole orange cake recipe makes one, beautiful, thick eight-inch cake.
-The cake stays moist as it bakes thanks to the yogurt and butter.
-However, don’t worry about the cake being too dense or heavy—it actually has a perfect tender crumb that will melt in your mouth.
+This recipe makes one beautiful and thick eight-inch cake.
+It stays moist as it bakes thanks to the yogurt and butter.
+And don’t worry about it being too dense or heavy.
+The tender crumb practically melts in your mouth with every bite.

-• Eggs – Here’s the best way to crack eggs.
+• 3 eggs – Here’s the best way to crack eggs.

-• Butter – I like to use unsalted butter when baking.
+• 5 tablespoons softened butter I like to use unsalted butter when baking.

-• Orange juice – Use pulp-free orange juice to ensure the glaze is perfectly smooth.
+• 1/2 cup orange juice – Use pulp-free orange juice to ensure the glaze is perfectly smooth.
 You can also squeeze your own orange juice and then strain it to make a fresh, flavorful glaze.
+Fresh orange juice always has an amazing flavor!

 Variations